Andrea Kiewel

 Andrea Kiewel (née Mathyssek, born 10 June 1965 in East Berlin) is a German television presenter and former competitive swimmer.
 She is the current presenter of ZDF Fernsehgarten and ZDF Fernsehgarten on Tour.
-Andrea usually presents 'Willkommen', the ZDF new year open-air show live from Berlin Her son Maximilian Kiewel (born 1986) is a journalist who worked as chief reporter for Bild and television presenter of the BILD TV for the television show "Achtung Fahndung!" and now as Director for Defense & Military at Lufthansa.
+Kiewel usually presents Willkommen, the ZDF new year open-air show live from Berlin.
+Her son Maximilian Kiewel (born 1986) is a journalist who worked as chief reporter for Bild and television presenter at BILD TV for the television show Achtung Fahndung! and now as Director for Defense & Military at Lufthansa.